Published April 13, 2021 | Updated August 11, 2021

 The deadline for brands to submit Lightning Deals for Prime Day is fast approaching.
 After April 16, brands will not be able to submit Lightning Deal requests to participate in Prime Day.
 Submissions opened on March 8.

 Lightning Deals are the special promotions that allow brands to discount products on Prime Day.
 They’re available year-round, but when it comes to Prime Day, these deals are necessary for brands that want to participate.

 Last year, Lightning Deals helped bring in over $1.4 billion in savings for Prime shoppers along with record-breaking revenue for Amazon and 3P sellers alike.

-To claim a Lightning Deal, see this documentation from Amazon.
 Want to learn more about Lightning Deals and make sure you’re implementing a successful Prime Day promotion strategy?
 Reach out to our Amazon experts to get answers, insights, and opportunities to put your brand on the path to a profitable Prime Day.